kushlku/kushlku.github.io/_includes/hobbies.md

-Outside of my academic and professional pursuits, I love enjoying the simple pleasures of life.
+Outside of my academic and professional pursuits, I find opportunities to cherish the simple pleasures of life, as simple as staring outside a window.

 ---

 ## 🏏 Cricket
-- Lifelong passion for playing and watching cricket.
+- Lifelong passion for the sport.
-- Most cherished achievements of my life:
+- Most valued achievements of my (cricketing) life:
-  - 🥉 Bronze Medal, serving as captain – Inter-IIT Sports Meet, 2017.
+  - 🥉 Bronze Medal (as a captain) – Inter-IIT Sports Meet, 2017.
   - 🥇 Gold Medal – Inter-IIT Sports Meet, 2015.

 ---

-## 🎲 Strategy & Games
-- Most of my weekends are spent playing some card and board games with my friends.
-- Favorite games are low stakes Poker, Catan and Monodeal.

----

 ## 📚 Reading & Intellectual Exploration
 - Passionate about reading books on history of science, psychology and philosophy.
 - Some of my favorite books are:
   - *Think Again* by Adam Grant.
   - *Sapiens* by Yuval Noah Harari.
 - Actively engage in philosophical debates, exploring diverse perspectives on human behavior, existentialism, theology and meaning of life.
+- Overthinker.

+---

+## 🎲 Strategy & Games
+- Most of my weekends are spent playing some card and board games with my friends.
+- Some of my favorite games are low stakes Poker, Catan and Monodeal.

 ---

 ## 🌍 Travel
 - Recently developed an interest in exploring new places, cultures, and cuisines.
 - This is very much a borrowed hobby from my wife, whose passion for travel has inspired me to embrace it as well.

 ---